 One example of simplification is the installation density.
-They are the same for both grid and off-grid systems, so they can be compared in a qualitative manner and not as absolute values.
+In these maps, it is the same for both grid and offgrid systems, so they can be compared in a qualitative manner and not as absolute values.
 For this study, off-grid projects are defined as utility-scale projects for mines, large industry or sizeable communities far from existing grids.